mehrdad-dev/CenterNet-Fixed-For-Colab/README.md

 ## Jupyter notebook
 For use CenterNet in google colab please download [this jupyter notebook](https://github.com/mehrdad-dev/CenterNet-Fixed-For-Colab/blob/main/CenterNet-for-colab.ipynb) and run it.

+Note: Set your `Hardware accelerator` on GPU in colab.

  ## Options
 You can use the blow options for change seeting: